What’s All This Hype About

 I had a basic idea that they're easy crochet projects for kind-hearted people who want to spread some love in the world.

-I started doing some research about them and thought I'd share my interesting finds with you here.
+But I wanted to dig deeper into the Worry Worm story, so I started doing some research about them and thought I'd share my interesting finds with you here.

-I traced worry worms back to a FB Group called "Random Acts of Crochet Kindness", where its members crochet these worry worms as well as other small creatures, butterfiles, hearts, whatever... add a little note or poem to go along with them, then package and hide these crocheted works out and about for random people to find.
+I traced crochet worry worms back to a FB Group called "Random Acts of Crochet Kindness", where its members crochet these worry worms as well as other small creatures, butterflies, hearts, whatever... add a little note or poem to go along with them, then package and hide these crocheted works out and about for random people to find.

 This small activity really has a huge impact on its finders and creators alike (as you will discover in people's reactions to finding them below).